The Finals: Cashout

-Aspects of Cashout take inspiration from traditional capture the flag and king of the hill game types, requiring teams to obtain, hold and then defend different objectives to complete the main objective.
+Aspects of Cashout take inspiration from capture the flag and king of the hill, requiring teams to obtain, hold and then defend different objectives to progress and ultimately win the tournament.

-Rounds last 9 minutes, with the possibility of an additional 1-minute "overtime" if a vault is deposited into an empty cashout station within the last 60 seconds of the round.
-Players cannot change their contestant once the round starts, but they can swap items from their reserve loadout after death.
-However, players revived by teammates will keep their current loadout, whether or not they changed it.
+Rounds last 9 minutes, with the possibility of an additional 1-minute overtime if a vault is deposited into a Cashout station within the last 60 seconds of the round (see table above).
+Players cannot change their contestant once the round starts, but they can swap items from their reserve loadout once eliminated.
+Any changes take effect only if respawning (i.e. not revived by a teammate).

-In World Tour and Ranked Tournaments, Cashout is played in a tournament-style bracket with 8 teams: In the first round, teams compete against each other in groups of four, with the top two teams from each group moving to the second round.
+Cashout and Ranked Tournaments are played in a tournament-style bracket with 8 teams: In the first round, teams compete against each other in groups of four, with the top two teams from each group moving to the second round.
 The top two teams in the second round then fight in a final round to declare the tournament winners.
-In the final round, the rules are modified: The first team to score two cashouts wins, regardless of kills or objectives done.
+In the final round, the rules are modified: The first team to score two cashouts wins, regardless of eliminations or objectives done.
 During Season 2, there was also a single-round variant of Cashout.

 World Tour

+Debuted on June 13, 2024, with Season 3, World Tour was originally a mode consisting of weekly rotating Cashout Tournaments with changing variations of the standard ranked rules.
+Players were ranked on a leaderboard based on their cash earned, while Win Points given based on tournament placement were used to progress a World Tour badge and gain additional rewards at the end of the season.
+The Finals initially featured both Ranked and Unranked Tournaments, but the Unranked variation was removed in Season 2, and later reintroduced as World Tour.
+In Season 3, the Cashout ranked tournament was temporarily replaced with World Tour to allow the developers to experiment with balancing changes, before it would be reintroduced alongside World Tour in the next season.

+Now, all game modes— including Ranked— progress players' World Tour badge.

-Debuted on June 13, 2024, with Season 3, World Tour is a competitive mode consisting of weekly rotating Cashout Tournaments with occasionally changing variations of the standard ranked rules.
-Players are ranked on a leaderboard based on their cash earned, while Win Points given based on tournament placement are used to progress a special World Tour badge and gain additional rewards at the end of the season.
-Unlike ranked mode, players cannot lose Win Points or cash.
-While World Tour features the same format as Ranked Tournaments, featuring 4 teams of 3 in each round, the rules are slightly more relaxed, allowing for temporary in-game events like Mega Damage and Low Gravity, and allowing players to swap items from their reserve loadout between respawns.
-At the end of the first two rounds, the two teams among the four with lowest cash will be eliminated from the match.
-At the end of the final (third) round, the first team who gets 50,000$ cash out will become the winner.
-Different amount of win points will be granted after each match ends based on when they are eliminated from the match and whether they have win the final round.
-Contestants eliminated from the first round will get 2 win points, and 6 win points for the second round.
-14 win points will be earned for losing the final (third) round, and 25 if you have won it and become the tournament winner.
+The amount of World Tour Points granted after each match is based on player performance.
+Higher match placements award more World Tour Points, and points cannot be lost.
+Acquiring points upgrades the player's World Tour Badge, which rewards premium in-game currency at the end of the season.

+While Cashout features the same format as Ranked Tournaments, including four teams of three in each round, the rules are slightly more relaxed, allowing for gameshow events such as Mega Damage and Low Gravity, and players swapping items from their reserve loadout between respawns.
+At the end of the first two rounds, the two teams among the four with the lowest cash are eliminated from the match.
+At the end of the final (third) round, the first team to obtain $50,000 cash will win the tournament.